Sazzzel/Blogggel/README.md

 To create a local clone of this repository from GitHub, follow these steps:

-1. <b>Log in to GitHub:</b>
+1. **Log in to GitHub:**
-Ensure you are logged into your GitHub account.
+   - Ensure you are logged into your GitHub account.
-2. <b>Locate the Repository:</b>
+2. **Locate the Repository:**
-The Blogggel Repository can be accessed via this [link](https://github.com/Sazzzel/Blogggel)
+   - The Blogggel Repository can be accessed via this [link](https://github.com/Sazzzel/Blogggel)
-3. <b>Copy the Repository URL:</b>
+3. **Copy the Repository URL:**
    - Above the list of files in the repository, click the "Code" button.
    - Select your preferred cloning method: HTTPS, SSH, or GitHub CLI.
    - Click the "Copy" button to copy the repository URL to your clipboard.
-4. <b>Open Your Terminal:</b>
+4. **Open Your Terminal:**
-Launch your terminal or Git Bash.
+   - Launch your terminal or Git Bash.
-5. <b>Navigate to Your Desired Directory:</b>
+5. **Navigate to Your Desired Directory:**
-Change the current working directory to the location where you want to clone the repository.
+   - Change the current working directory to the location where you want to clone the repository.
-6. <b>Clone the Repository:</b>
+6. **Clone the Repository:**
    - Use the git clone command followed by the copied URL:
  ```bash
    git clone https://github.com/YOUR_USERNAME/YOUR_REPOSITORY.git
    cd YOUR_REPOSITORY
    ```
-7. <b>Install Dependencies:</b>
+7. **Install Dependencies:**
-Navigate to the project directory and install the required dependencies by running:
+   - Navigate to the project directory and install the required dependencies by running:
   ```bash
    pip install -r requirements.txt
    ```
-8. <b>Set Up the env.py File:</b>
+8. **Set Up the env.py File:**
    - Create an env.py file to store sensitive data such as your Cloudinary API key and PostgreSQL URL.
    - Add the following to your env.py file:
 ```
 import os
 os.environ["DATABASE_URL"]="<your_postgresql_url>"
 os.environ["SECRET_KEY"]="<your_secret_key>"
 os.environ["CLOUDINARY_URL"]="<your_cloudinary_api_key>"
 ```
-9. <b>Add env.py to .gitignore:</b>
+9. **Add env.py to .gitignore:**
-Ensure the env.py file is listed in your .gitignore file to prevent sensitive information from being pushed to GitHub.
+   - Ensure the env.py file is listed in your .gitignore file to prevent sensitive information from being pushed to GitHub.

-10. <b>Follow the Remaining Setup Steps:</b>
+10. **Follow the Remaining Setup Steps:**
-Complete the rest of the Django project setup process as detailed in the above instructions before pushing your code to GitHub.
+   - Complete the rest of the Django project setup process as detailed in the above instructions before pushing your code to GitHub.

 [Back to Table of Contents](#table-of-contents)

 ## Fork the Project
 To create a copy of the original repository on your GitHub account, follow these steps:

-1. <b>Log in to GitHub:</b>
+1. **Log in to GitHub:**
-Ensure you are logged into your [GitHub](https://github.com/) account.
+   - Ensure you are logged into your [GitHub](https://github.com/) account.
-2. <b>Locate the Repository:</b>
+2. **Locate the Repository:**
-Access the repository using this link: [Blogggel Repository](https://github.com/Sazzzel/Blogggel).
+   - Access the repository using this link: [Blogggel Repository](https://github.com/Sazzzel/Blogggel).
-3. <b>Fork the Repository:</b>
+3. **Fork the Repository:**
-At the top-right of the repository page, above the list of files, click the "Fork" button.
+   - At the top-right of the repository page, above the list of files, click the "Fork" button.
 This will create a forked copy of the repository in your GitHub account.
-4. <b>Access Your Forked Repository:</b>
+4. **Access Your Forked Repository:**
-Once the fork is complete, you will have access to a copy of the repository in your GitHub account.
+   - Once the fork is complete, you will have access to a copy of the repository in your GitHub account.
-5. <b>Set Up the Project Locally:</b>
+5. **Set Up the Project Locally:**
-Follow the Django Project Setup steps provided above if you intend to work on the project locally.
+   - Follow the Django Project Setup steps provided above if you intend to work on the project locally.

 [Back to Table of Contents](#table-of-contents)